larytet-py/image-mathching/README.md

 Collect colors from the image, figure our the area occupied by each color, return sorted by area color palette.

+Script text-detection.py collects text boxes from the image, generate a "collage".
+The idea is that color palette matching will work better for areas containing text (it does).

 Links: